Kephson/eh_bootstrap/Readme.md

 ### 2) Minimal setup

 No special setup is needed.
 All files will be included automatically.
+Read the [documentation](Documentation/Introduction/Index.rst).